$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Nomenclature

-The dedicated solvers for HLSP's~\cite{Escande2014,dimitrov:2015} are both based on the ASM.
-At each solver iteration an equality only problem consisting of all equality constraints and the active inequality constraints $\umA_{l-1}$ from the lower priority levels $1$ to $l-1$ is solved.
-The most violated constraint of all the priority levels is then added to the active set.
-If all constraints are feasible, the dual is evaluated and the constraint preventing progression towards the optimal the most is removed.
+The dedicated HLSP solver in~\cite{escande2014} is based on the ASM.
+At each solver iteration an equality only problem consisting of the active constraints $\mA_{\cup p}$ of the priority levels $1$ to $p$ is solved. $\mA_{\cup p}$ assembles equality constraints $\bE_{\cup p}$ and active inequality constraints of $\bI_{\cup p}$.
+Based on the violation or feasibility of inequality constraints $\bI_{\cup p}$, the active set $\mA_{\cup p}$ is composed accordingly.
 The ASM converges if no constraint needs to be added to or removed from the active set.
-In ASM's based on the null-space method the objective matrix $A_{l}$ is projected into the null-space of the active constraints $\uA_{\umA_{l-1}}$~\cite{coleman1984,benzi2005}.
-With the right choice of null-space basis this leads to a possibly significant reduction of variables especially on lower priority levels in case of a large number of linearly independent active constraints.
-This makes the solvers very efficient.
-While~\cite{Escande2014} uses orthogonal bases the authors in~\cite{dimitrov:2015} implement non-orthogonal bases with a further computational advantage due to their block structure.
-To the best of our knowledge, it is the state-of-the-art HLSP solver and is most efficient on problems which can be warm-started with a limited number of active-set iterations.
-For this solver some computational improvements have been proposed~\cite{pfeiffer2019} in order to efficiently handle significant changes of the active-set.
-However, a strategy for decomposition updates, which would bring significant computational improvements in case of large number of active set iterations, has yet to be proposed.
+In ASM's based on the nullspace method, all constraint matrices of levels $l$ to $p$ are projected into the nullspace of the active constraints ${\mA_{\cup l-1}}$ of levels 1 to $l-1$~\citep{coleman1984,benzi2005}.
+With the right choice of nullspace basis this leads to a possibly significant reduction of variables especially on lower priority levels in case of a large number of linearly independent active constraints.
+This makes the solvers very efficient as the matrix factorization for the linear system solution is cubically dependent of the number of variables.
+While the work in~\cite{escande2014} uses orthogonal nullspace bases, the authors in~\cite{dimitrov:2015} implement non-orthogonal bases with further computational advantage due to their block structure.
+The disadvantage of non-orthogonal bases is that the primal $x$ is not of minimum norm but this characteristic can be easily enforced by regularization.